unumotors/taube/README.md

 ## Migrate from cote

+You will have to install taube at version 2. `npm install @cloud/taube@2` to follow this part.

 Version 0.X is designed to have a clear migration path to remove cote.
 Taube 0.X is a drop in replacement for cote.
 Without configuration it functions as a wrapper to cote and keeps using cote for communication.
 It also sets up http Responders, which means the service using Taube can be targeted by Taube Requesters.

 There is 3 modes you can run taube in while migrating from cote to taube.